Excel VBA: How to Exit a For Loop: 5 Methods

 Output of Early Exit of a For Loop by Changing Loop Counter

-Until now, we have seen different examples of prematurely break a For Loop.
-Now, it is time to learn how to exit/break other types of VBA Loops.
-Such as Do-Until Loop, Do-While Loop, and Infinite Loop.
+We saw a different examples of prematurely breaking a For Loop.
+It is time to learn how to exit/break other types of VBA Loops, such as the Do-Before Loop, Do-While Loop, and Infinite Loop.

 How to Exit/ Break Do-Until Loop in Excel VBA